List of When Calls the Heart episodes

 When Calls the Heart is an American television drama series, inspired by Janette Oke's book of the same name from her Canadian West Series.
 Developed by Michael Landon Jr., the series began airing on the Hallmark Channel in the United States on January 11, 2014, and, in Canada, on April 16, 2014, on Super Channel.

-On June 17, 2022, the series was renewed for a tenth season.
-As of May 22, 2022, 95 episodes of When Calls the Heart have aired, concluding the ninth season and of which includes five extended length holiday specials.
+On March 23, 2025, during the twelfth season finale, the series was renewed for another 12 episodes for a thirteenth season.